The annual Vice-Chancellor's Awards for Excellence in Teaching recognise exceptional teaching practice by individuals and teams across the University.

 Advice for Applicants

-Support and advice, including feedback on draft written statements, is available from the Centre for University Teaching.
+Support and advice, including feedback on draft written statements, is available from the Centre for Innovation in Learning and Teaching.

 All nominees for the Vice-Chancellor's Awards for Excellence in Teaching will be assessed on the evidence they provide in relation to the following four criteria:

 - Approaches to teaching and the support of learning that influence, motivate and inspire students to learn.

 - Development of curricula, resources or services that reflect a command of the field.